 2. Emotional or Behavioural Symptoms

-- Inability to relax, constantly jittery and on edge.
+- Inability to relax, always jittery, and on edge.

 - Developing new fears or a resurgence of past fears.